farshed/farshed.github.io/src/content/blog/takshashila-chronicles.md

 cover: '/media/blog/taxila/cover.webp'
 ---

-> Taxila, they tell us, is about as big as Nineveh, and was fortified excellently well after the manner of Greek cities.
+> Between the Indus and the Hydaspes lies Taxila, a city which is large and has most excellent laws.
-> **Philostratus, Vita Apollonii**
+> **Strabo, Geographica**

 I recently had an opportunity to explore Taxila and some of the numerous archeological sites it hosts.
 It's a place with a long and incredibly rich history, teeming with juicy remnants of the past.
 I hope to give you a taste of it in this post.